Lip Sync Battle: Ratings

 The series premiere of Lip Sync Battle delivered 2.2 million total viewers via Nielsen ratings, including a 1.3 rating in the 18–49 demographic, which is the most important to advertisers.
 The episode notched the largest viewership for an unscripted series debut in the network's history and the largest average audience in the slot in more than eight years.
 The total audience for the first several episodes of the show, including DVR replays and multiple reruns, has climbed past 15 million television viewers.
 Spike has also stated that various performance clips from the first three half-hour episodes of the show had already generated nearly 100 million online streams, as of April 2015.

 In Australia, the series premiere scored 1.124 million viewers in preliminary overnight viewership, making it the fourth most-watched program on free-to-air television for the evening.
 The second episode the following week scored 1.087 million preliminary overnight viewers and was ranked the fifth-highest-rated program on free-to-air television of the night.
 This success has led to suggestions by commentators that a local adaption could be imminent.

 International versions

 Spin-off

 A one-hour special, hosted by Sarah Hyland, aired on Nickelodeon on December 11, 2016 (followed by a repeat airing on Spike on December 14).
 In March 2017, a series order was announced for the kid-centered spinoff.
 In August 2017, it was announced that Nick Cannon would be replacing Sarah Hyland as the host and that JoJo Siwa would be joining him as his sidekick on Lip Sync Battle Shorties, which premiered in early 2018.
+It ended in 2019.